 The Night Light toggle switch controls power to two interior fluorescent light panels that are operational when the Aisle Lights switch is in the OFF position.
 Positioning the Night Light toggle switch to A illuminates the second and fourth light panel on the street side of the vehicle.
-Positioning the switch to B extinguishes the lights.
+Positioning the switch to B with the Master Run Switch in Day or Night Run extinguishes all the lights except the front pair.